Stagecoach Group: Stagecoach Rail

 In 1992, shortly before the privatisation of British Rail, Stagecoach Rail briefly operated a modest InterCity operation between Aberdeen and London.
 Two British Railways Mark 2 passenger carriages were re-branded in Stagecoach colours and attached to a scheduled British Rail InterCity sleeper service.

 Virgin CrossCountry

 Virgin Rail Group operated the CrossCountry franchise as Virgin CrossCountry from January 1997 until November 2007 when it passed to Arriva.

 Virgin Trains East Coast

 Virgin Trains East Coast, in which Stagecoach held a 90% shareholding, operated the InterCity East Coast franchise from March 2015 to June 2018.

 Virgin Trains West Coast

-Virgin Trains West Coast – the group has held a 49% stake in Virgin Rail Group since October 1998.
-Virgin Rail Group operated the InterCity West Coast franchise from March 1997 until December 2019.
+The group has held a 49% stake in Virgin Rail Group since October 1998.
+Virgin Rail Group operated the InterCity West Coast franchise as Virgin Trains West Coast from March 1997 until December 2019.

 Australia

 In 1999, Stagecoach purchased the school bus operations of Sunbus in the Cairns, Ipswich and Sunshine Coast regions of Queensland.
 These were sold in 2002 to: